Nile Crocodile Farm

-Commercial “parks” that breed lions (or simply have lions) for financial gain – must, in Ekala’s opinion, be avoided.
-Even if you are supplied the tour for free.
+Further, commercial “parks” that breed lions (or simply have lions) for financial gain – must, in Ekala’s opinion, be avoided.
+Indeed even if you are supplied the tour for free.

-Private “parks” are never the best options – specifically in an artificial environment – structured as a money-making facility only, with little regard for the wildlife and the long-term sustainability.
-The entire world is moving away from such facilities.
+Private “parks” are never the best options – specifically in an artificial environment – structured as a money-making facility only, then with little regard for the wildlife and there long-term sustainability.
+Accordingly the entire world is moving away from such facilities.

-Options that would leave you with a better experience – not a feeling that you would have negatively contributed to conservation in general and to the ultimate death of the lions encountered.
+Indeed there are many wildlife options that would leave you with a better experience – not a feeling that you would have negatively contributed to conservation in general and then to the ultimate death of the lions encountered.

-Lion type safari “Parks” are the cheapest option available for any wildlife experience – however at what cost to the lions.
+Lion type safari “Parks” are the cheapest options available for any wildlife experience – however at what cost to the lions.

 Although a slight difference between the Lion and Safari Park and Rhino and Lion Reserve – in our opinion – both have conservational issues and should be avoided.
 Thus, currently we (Ekala Eco Tours) are not supplying tours to either.

-If a tour to one of the naturally wild locations is done with Ekala – we will highlight the industry of canned hunting and its attachment to these private parks.
-The differences between the various “parks” and “sanctuaries” i.e.: Pilanesberg and Kruger National Game Park, will be explained.
+If a tour to one of the naturally wild national parks is done with Ekala – we will highlight the industry of canned hunting and its attachment to these private parks.

-Lions are listed as vulnerable to extinction with a deceasing wild population size.
-Breading in captivity does not rectify the problem.
+Lions are listed as vulnerable to extinction with a decreasing wild population size.
+Breeding in captivity does however not rectify the problem.

 Handled lions can’t be introduced into the wild.
-Other than hunting, there is no sustainable market for lions.
+Other than hunting, there is no sustainable market for having or breeding lions.

 Ekala complies 100% with the international efforts to eradicate animal abuse.